novikovpashka/projectkeeper/README.md

 customer: how much i own you?

-you: *starting to recall all incomings, counting, opening bank app, recall the price you were agreed*
+you: &ast;*starting to recall all incomings, counting, opening bank app, recall the price you were agreed*&ast;

 This simple app is gives you a possibility to add projects, with price of it, add incomings with dates, and count the remainder that custumer owe you.